aplteam/Cider/README.md

   tatinFolder: "packages,packages_dev=TestCases"
   ```

-  References for all principal packages found in `packages/` are established in the project space because that is the default, and  the default was not overwritten.
+  * All principal packages found in `packages/` within the project folder are loaded into the project space because that is the default, and  the default was not overwritten

-  References for all principal packages found in `packages_dev/` are established in the `TestCases` sub namespace within the project space because the default was overwritten.
+  * All principal packages found in `packages_dev/` within the project folder  are loaded into the project's sub namespace TestCases` within the project space because the default _was_ overwritten

 ### CloseProject